grantjenks/python-sortedcontainers/docs/performance.rst

 Measurements up to 10,000,000,000 elements have been successfully tested and benchmarks.
 Read :doc:`Performance at Scale<performance-scale>` for details.
-Only a couple implementations (including SortedContainers) are capable of handling so many elements.
+Only a couple implementations (including :doc:`Sorted Containers<index>`) are capable of handling so many elements.
 The major limiting factor at that size is memory.
 Consider the simple case of storing CPython's integers in a SortedList.
 Each integer object requires ~24 bytes so one hundred million elements will require about three gigabytes of memory.
 If the implemenation adds significant overhead then most systems will run out of memory.
-For all datasets which may be kept in memory, :doc:`SortedContainers<index>` is an excellent choice.
+For all datasets which may be kept in memory, :doc:`Sorted Containers<index>` is an excellent choice.

 A good effort has been made to find competing implementations.
 Six in total were found with various list, set, and dict implementations.